 Car: Driving to Venice is possible but probably not the best option.
 You cannot drive around Venice itself but will need to park on arrival and pay upwards of 25 euros per day for a parking space.

 Sea: You can reach Venice by ferry from a number of locations, this website shows the routes and tickets.

 You will find a lot of people say that Venice isn’t a great destination for babies and toddlers, but I can’t say that we agree with this.
 We think that is a great destination for children of all ages and makes for a very family friendly getaway.

-Getting around with a stroller can be a challenge with bridges, cobblestones and boats to negotiate.
+Getting around Venice with a baby or toddler in a stroller can be a challenge with bridges, cobblestones and boats to negotiate.
 Many of the bridges are steep and have steps to get past with your pushchair.
 A few of them have ramps to help you get across but generally, you will have to carry the stroller up an over.

 This can be a bit of a pain, especially if you have loaded up the pushchair with everything that you need for a day of sightseeing, and have a sleeping child on-board.

 Over our time in the city, we alternated between taking our stroller and relying on our baby carrier, depending on where we were heading too.
 If you plan to get on and off the vaporretti, it is quite awkward with a stroller but it is manageable, if it is busy you may be asked to fold it up.